Llandudno Junction

+Llandudno Junction (Cyffordd Llandudno), once known as Tremarl, is a town in the community of Conwy in Conwy County Borough, Wales.
+Llandudno Junction and neighbouring Deganwy are both part of the built-up area and community of Conwy.

-The village grew up around Llandudno Junction railway station, which is a junction between the Crewe-Holyhead line and the Llandudno-Blaenau Ffestiniog line.
+It takes its name from Llandudno Junction railway station, built in 1858 as the junction for the Llandudno branch line; the town of Llandudno lies 3 miles north of Llandudno Junction.
+The station is today a junction between the Crewe-Holyhead line and the Llandudno-Blaenau Ffestiniog line.
 There are through trains from Manchester to Llandudno, but passengers travelling from London, Cardiff, or Holyhead to Llandudno usually have to change trains at Llandudno Junction.
+Llandudno Junction is its own post town.

 Llandudno Junction, in addition to its passenger interchange, had a major steam locomotive servicing depot and extensive goods facilities.
 This railway depot was called 6G, and a new section of the A546 (carrying the name "Ffordd 6G Road") now crosses the site.
 The site of the depot and goods yard has been redeveloped, now accommodating a business park, fast food outlets, a leisure centre, a Cineworld multiplex cinema, and a Tesco supermarket.
 Llandudno Junction has recently added a Lidl store, too.

+When the railway station was built, it straddled the boundary between the parish of Llangystennin and the part of the parish of Eglwys Rhos which was within the ancient borough boundaries of Conwy.
+A parish called Llanrhos was created in 1894 for the part of Eglwys Rhos within the Conwy borough boundaries.
+The parish of Llangystennin was abolished in 1934, and the settlement of Llandudno Junction that had grown up around the station was thereafter placed wholly in the parish of Llanrhos in the borough of Conwy.